Substance Use Guidelines Committee, July 2021

 The JHU editorial team coordinated, guided, and documented all Committee activities and edited the guideline material for clarity, flow, and style.

 - Mary Beth Hansen, MA, JHU Project Director

 - Jen Ham, MPH, JHU Medical Editor; Lead Editor

 - Rachel Lastra, JHU Medical Editor

 Funding and Disclosure of Potential Conflicts of Interest

-Funding: The SUD Guideline was developed using NYS funds awarded as a grant to the JHU School of Medicine, Division of Infectious Diseases, from the NYSDOH AI.
+Funding: The Substance Use Guidelines were developed using NYS funds awarded as a grant to the JHU School of Medicine, Division of Infectious Diseases, from the NYSDOH AI.

 Conflicts of interest: All active committee members, invited consultants and coauthors, peer reviewers, and program staff are required to disclose financial relationships with commercial entities, including gifts that may be actual conflicts of interest or may be perceived as conflicts.
 These individuals must disclose financial relationships annually, for themselves, their partners/spouses, and their organization/institution.
 On their annual disclosures, committee members are asked to report for the previous 12 months and upcoming 12 months.

 No conflicts were reported by the Committee Chair and Vice-Chair, the consultant, the Committee members, and all NYSDOH AI and JHU program staff.